-A key advantage of a formal health and safety induction is that it ensures compliance with the CDM Regulations.
-By ensuring that all new personnel are inducted this proves that the company has done everything possible to keep the inductee safe whilst working on their site.
+A key advantage of a formal health and safety induction is ensuring compliance with the CDM Regulations.
+Ensuring that all new personnel are inducted proves that the company has done everything possible to keep the inductee safe whilst working on their site.
 This becomes important on the small chance of an accident occurring on your site.
-If there was some information missed from the induction, or if there was never an induction given your company would be held liable!
+If there was some information missing from the induction, or if there was never an induction given your company would be held liable!

 Another key advantage is that online induction creates a digital footprint and stores key information such as who was inducted when they were inducted, what was covered in the induction, medical histories (the list goes on), all available at the click of a button instead of searching through bulky filing systems.

-Accidents and incidents are very rare due to the safety culture we have set ourselves in recent times through things such as strong and detailed health and safety induction.
+Accidents and incidents are rare due to the safety culture we have set ourselves in recent times through strong and detailed health and safety induction.

 However, should the unthinkable happen, an online induction process will save your company a lot of time during any investigation, as all the information given to everyone inducted will be covered on the system.

-A company which has a streamlined and effective health and safety induction process will with no doubt instil confidence into any person who is beginning work or a visit to your site.
-Making it clear that adhering to health and safety is at the forefront of your organisations will stand you in good stead for future relationships.
+A company which has a streamlined and effective health and safety induction process will with no doubt instil confidence in any person who is beginning work or a visit to your site.
+Making it clear that adhering to health and safety is at the forefront of your organisation will stand you in good stead for future relationships.

 Utilising an online induction process such as ours here at Calm Inductions can eliminate the issues that may arise with the need for multilingual processes.
 It is vital that anyone accessing your site has fully understood any information which they have been given and it has been correctly translated into their language.
 This process means that you can work with expert individuals from across the world, no matter their first language.